Fred Snodgrass: Personal life

 Snodgrass was born in Ventura, California, the son of Andrew Jackson Snodgrass and his wife Addie (McCoy).
 He married the former Josephine Vickers on August 12, 1909.
 While playing for the Giants, he and Josephine lived in New York City.
 In 1912, Nellie Frakes sued him for $75,000 for breach of promise (to marry her) and seduction.
 After Snodgrass petitioned for a change of venue to Ventura, the Los Angeles Times reported that Nellie Frakes impressed the audience with her "comeliness" (and smiled often to Mrs. Snodgrass) but lost the case to Snodgrass.
 He and Josephine had two daughters, Eleanor Jean in 1917, and Elizabeth "Betty" Ann in 1921.

 Snodgrass attended St. Vincent's College in Los Angeles before joining the Giants.
 Later, he became a successful banker and was a popular city councilman and mayor in Oxnard, the largest city in his native Ventura County.

 In the early 1960s, a half-century after his infamous dropped ball, Snodgrass was immortalized in the Lawrence Ritter 1966 book The Glory of Their Times, which featured oral accounts by 26 of the game's oldest surviving players.
 Snodgrass' recount of the error in an interview with Ritter was included in Ritter's renowned baseball book.

-His error in the 1912 World Series remained with him to the end.
+His error in the 1912 World Series remained with him until his death.
 When he died on April 5, 1974, his obituary in The New York Times was headlined "Fred Snodgrass, 86, Dead; Ball Player Muffed 1912 Fly."

 Snodgrass was buried in Ventura's Ivy Lawn Memorial Park.